Quiri/quiri.github.io/_posts/2016-01-12-mini-ai-app-using-tensorflow-and-shiny.md

 {% endhighlight %}

-I put comments on almost every line in server.R so you can follow the logic.
+## server.R

-**server.R**
+I put comments on almost every line in server.R so you can follow the logic more easily.

 {% highlight r %}
 library(wordcloud)